 The Public Work’s Department coordinates all building, sign, occupancy and special land use permits.
 They are also available to answer zoning questions.

-The Public Works Maintenance Division is responsible for public property and City facilities, including construction and maintenance of city roadways, care and repair of sidewalks, snow and ice removal, tree trimming, leaf pickup, pot hole patching along with park maintenance.
-The city offers leaf pick-up each Fall and limb/brush pick-up/chipping each Spring.
+The Public Works Maintenance Division is responsible for public property and City facilities, including construction and maintenance of city roadways, care and repair of sidewalks, snow and ice removal, tree trimming, pot hole patching along with park maintenance.
+Click here for information about City’s cancellation of 2014 Fall Leaf Vacuuming Program.